Zena4L/GO_Basics/README.md

 # MY FIRST ATTEMPT WITH GO

-This is just a hello world!
+This a Go program
+Carefully commited for easy reading